Advertisement

 Many people will have an unpleasant reaction to something they eat or drink, and think they may have a food allergy.
 However, most of these people are more likely to have what’s called a ‘food intolerance’, rather than a true food allergy.
-Proven food allergies affect approximately 6 per cent of children under 3 years old, but only 1.5–2 per cent of adults.
+Proven food allergies occur in approximately one in 20 children and about one in 100 adults.

 Both a food allergy and a food intolerance can make you unwell, but a food allergy has the potential to be life-threatening.